exasol/powerbi-exasol/doc/user_guide/user_guide_107.md

 ### Download the .mez

-Copy the ''Exasol.mez' file available on : [Releases · exasol/powerbi-exasol · GitHub](https://github.com/exasol/powerbi-exasol/releases)
+Download the 'Exasol.mez' file available on : [Releases · exasol/powerbi-exasol · GitHub](https://github.com/exasol/powerbi-exasol/releases)

 You can find it separately under the assets dropdown.